Monte Carlo algorithm

 In computing, a Monte Carlo algorithm is a randomized algorithm whose output may be incorrect with a certain (typically small) probability.
-Two examples of such algorithms are Karger–Stein algorithm and Monte Carlo algorithm for minimum Feedback arc set.
+Two examples of such algorithms are the Karger–Stein algorithm and the Monte Carlo algorithm for minimum feedback arc set.

-The name refers to the grand casino in the Principality of Monaco at Monte Carlo, which is well-known around the world as an icon of gambling.
+The name refers to the Monte Carlo casino in the Principality of Monaco, which is well-known around the world as an icon of gambling.
 The term "Monte Carlo" was first introduced in 1947 by Nicholas Metropolis.

-Las Vegas algorithms are a dual of Monte Carlo algorithms that never return an incorrect answer.
+Las Vegas algorithms are a dual of Monte Carlo algorithms and never return an incorrect answer.
 However, they may make random choices as part of their work.
 As a result, the time taken might vary between runs, even with the same input.

 If there is a procedure for verifying whether the answer given by a Monte Carlo algorithm is correct, and the probability of a correct answer is bounded above zero, then with probability one, running the algorithm repeatedly while testing the answers will eventually give a correct answer.
 Whether this process is a Las Vegas algorithm depends on whether halting with probability one is considered to satisfy the definition.